jorgeavilacartes/make_prg/sample_example/README.md

 ```
 msas/ : contains the MSAs of 4 genes we are using as toy example here;
-denovo_paths/denovo_paths.txt : contains some denovo paths on 2 of these 7 genes;
+denovo_paths/denovo_paths.txt : contains some denovo paths on 3 of these 4 genes.
+This file is produced by pandora;
 ```

 ## Dependencies